-The ideal number of participants needed to host a clinic ranges from 8-10 to 8-16, depending on the clinic.
+The ideal number of participants needed to host a clinic ranges from 8-16, depending on the clinic.
 Some exceptions may be considered.

-These clinics are all taught as two or three day events with an option of adding a teaching day after the clinic for individual or semi-private sessions.
+These clinics are all taught as two or three day events with an option of adding a teaching day (after most clinics) for individual or semi-private sessions.
 Many of these clinics can be condensed to a one-day intro workshop to be offered as a mid-week event or an “add-on” to a 2 or 3 day clinic.

 Walk/trot riders to seasoned competitors will benefit from learning the Centered Riding basics of Soft Eyes, Breathing, Centering and Balance.
 The ideal horse for a Centered Riding clinic ranges from an older, walk/trot horse to a more energetic, athletic horse.
 These clinics focus on helping riders of all disciplines become more comfortable, confident, effective and better balanced in the saddle.
 The days begin with fun, educational workshops allowing for experimentation of the Centered Riding Basics.
 Afternoons are spent with participants riding in small groups learning to apply their new skills.

 Centered Riding for Pleasure Trail Riders Clinic